garethsprice/mpl_ascii/README.md

 - making feature requests.
 Matplotlib is an enormous library and this supports only a part of it.
 Let me know if there particular charts that you would like to be converted to ASCII
 - letting me know what you use this for.

-If you want to tell me about any of the above just use the Issues tab for now.
+If you want to tell me about any of the above just use the Discussions tab for now.

 Thanks for reading and I hope you will like these plots as much as I do :-)